masai-school/full-stack-dev/course/week_9/day_1/w9_day_1_notes1.md

     }
 }
 ```
-You can find the example project here [https://github.com/masai-school/full-stack-dev/tree/master/course/week_9/router_example](https://github.com/masai-school/full-stack-dev/tree/master/course/week_9/router_example)
+You can find the example project here [https://github.com/masai-school/full-stack-dev/tree/master/course/week_9/day_1/router_example](https://github.com/masai-school/full-stack-dev/tree/master/course/week_9/day_1/router_example)

-**Important Note:** I wrote all my components in a single file.
+Note:** I wrote all my components in a single file.
 I **do not** recommend doing this.
 I did this so you could easily understand this tutorial.
 Please only have related components in the same file!